dmaerzendorfer/masterThesis/ResearchDiary/README.md

 - made simple demo museum scene with synty poly asset pack i have
     - ![demo museum](images/demoMuseum.png)
     - just first draft. planning to add some random interactables in there as well to make it interesting
-        - those i still need to setup
+        - those i still need to setup the interactables
     - for now made a small, medium and large exhibit placeholder
         - also hid a little extra detail to each exhibit because i wanted to and to give ppl something to find when they look at stuff from different angles
     - also made little table for future use